Best Washington Elopement Locations [A Complete Guide]

 There are TONS of amazing locations you can go to to Elope.
 You’ve probably seen those extravagant elopements on mountain tops and along the Grand Canyon, but you don’t have to go that big.
 If you want to- great!
 Take me with you!
 But there are tons of national parks in WA state that you can hike to, climb a mountain, go to the beach, really anywhere that fits your favorite vibes.

 If you plan on climbing, I recommend not hiking/ climbing in your wedding dress, but if you want to get that dirty wedding dress vibe thing going, be my guest!
+It also depends on the length and difficult level of your hike.
 Elopements are a lot more laid back and chill so really anything goes.
-Also bring tons of water, snacks, maybe a touch of extra makeup for photos, and hiking boots.
+Also bring:

 #3) Guest List